Quantum kinetic equation in phase-space textured multiband systems: Semiclassical Kinetic equations

-where we consider the metric tensor ${\mcal{G}_{IJ}}$ as a matrix in the $(x_I,x_J)$ plane and defined its determinant by $(\det{\mcal{G}})_{IJ}\equiv\mcal{G}_{II}\mcal{G}_{JJ}-\mcal{G}^2_{IJ}$.
-This tensor appears in intermediate, gauge-dependent steps in our computations, but not in the final, gauge-invariant results.} By gauge invariance, only the Berry curvature, i.e., the curl of the Berry gauge field $\mcal{A}_I\equiv -A^z_I$, appears in any physical quantities, \ben \mcal{F}_ {IJ}\equiv{\rm Im}\,A^+_I A^-_J= A^x_I A^y_J-A^y_I A^x_J=\p_I\mcal{A}_J-\p_J\mcal{A}_I\,. \een In the rest of the paper, where necessary, we will denote the Berry gauge fields by $\mcal{A}^{\pm}_I=-(\cos\theta_ \mbp\mp1)\p_I \varphi_\mbp$ when well defined on the north/south pole, respectively.
+By gauge invariance, only the Berry curvature, i.e., the curl of the Berry gauge field $\mcal{A}_I\equiv -A^z_I$, appears in any physical quantities, \ben \mcal{F}_ {IJ}\equiv{\rm Im}\,A^+_I A^-_J= A^x_I A^y_J-A^y_I A^x_J=\p_I\mcal{A}_J-\p_J\mcal{A}_I\,. \een In the rest of the paper, where necessary, we will denote the Berry gauge fields by $\mcal{A}^{\pm}_I=-(\cos\theta_ \mbp\mp1)\p_I \varphi_\mbp$ when well defined on the north/south pole, respectively.
 Geometrically, the Berry curvature gives the solid angle $\Omega$ spanned by the spin texture $\mathbf{m}_\mbp(\mbr,t)$ per area in the $(x^I,x^J)$ plane.
 Nonvanishing Berry curvature means that particles acquire a phase-space Berry phase $(s/2)\oint dx_I\mcal{A}_I\equiv s\Omega/2$ over a closed trajectory, which modifies their transport.
+(See Fig. \ref{bphase}.)
 All the phenomena we will investigate in this paper may be traced back to this phase.

 Equation \eqref{kin} may be viewed as an expansion of Eq.\,\eqref{lou} in powers of $\hbar$.
 However, the separation into its classical $O(\hbar^0)$ and quantum $O(\hbar)$ part is not manifest because of its matrix structure, which represents the dynamics of quantum-mechanical internal degrees of freedom.
 In the next section, we will derive a kinetic equation for the distribution function projected on each band defined by Eq.\,\eqref{disp}, which systematically captures all $O(\hbar)$ quantum corrections to the classical Boltzmann equation.